 Design Challenges of Bristol’s Castle Bridge

-Bridging the River Avon between the new Finzels Reach development at the former Courage Brewery site in Bristol and Castle Park proved to be anything but straightforward.
-Multidisciplinary engineering consultants Clarkebond worked with developer Cubex and architects The Bush Consultancy to develop a stylish bridge design that overcame numerous physical constraints posed by the site.
+Bridging the River Avon between the new Finzels Reach development at former Courage Brewery site in Bristol and Castle Park has proved to be anything but straightforward.
+Clarkebond worked with developer Cubex and architects The Bush Consultancy to develop a stylish bridge design that overcomes numerous physical constraints posed by the site.

-The Finzels Reach development is over 6 metres lower at the river edge than Castle Park directly opposite.
+The Finzels Reach development, a landmark 2.3ha waterfront development, home to offices, leisure, retail, restaurants, 384 residential apartments and a microbrewery, is over 6 metres lower at the river edge than Castle Park directly opposite.
 Given the relatively short stretch across the water, that would be too steep a climb for most people, and would certainly not be wheelchair friendly.

 The original plan by a previous developer was for a lift on the Finzel's side up to the bridge.
 However, when new owners Cubex took over, it was decided that this was all too complicated and disadvantaged wheelchair users and cyclists.
 Also, what happens when it breaks down?
 How do you maintain it 24 hours a day?

-The solution was a stylish curved bridge which stretches the distance to 90 metres across the river to a point where Castle Park is only 2.5m higher that the Finzels Reach site, and therefore lowers the gradient of the climb to a more acceptable level at no more than 1:20 across the entire span.
-Clarkebond liaised closely with CTS, the bridge fabricator, and with the Harbour Master to confirm the final design brief and also designed the bridge supports with piled foundations into the harbour bed and a fender system around the supports to withstand impact from waterborne traffic.
+The solution was a stylish winding bridge which will stretches the distance to 90 metres, to a point where Castle Park is only 2.5m higher that the Finzels Reach site, and therefore lowers the gradient of the climb to a more acceptable level at no more than 1:20 across the entire span.
+Clarkebond’s designs include the bridge supports with piled foundations into the harbour bed and a fender system around the supports to withstand impact from waterborne traffic.

 John Pavey, Director of Clarkebond commented, “In solving the challenges of this site, the team has developed an iconic design which complements and enhances the high quality nature of the development.”